alrichardbollans/wcvpy/readme.md

 ```

 ## Summary of Matching Steps

 - Clean and standardise input names.
 This step improves the likelihood of finding matches, without introducing
   extra uncertainty in the match, e.g. by ensuring input names contain no double spaces.
 - Find potential matches and resolve in the following order.
 In each of the next steps if a given name results
   in multiple potential responses, resolve these by finding the 'best' match.
     - **Direct**: Attempt to match given names directly to WCVP using exact names (checks taxon names with
       and without any author information).
+    - **OpenRefine**: Using the OpenRefine API, find potential matches to IPNI and resolve these to WCVP.
     - **KNMS**: Using the Kew Names Matching Service API, find potential matches.
     - **Autoresolution**: Search the WCVP for taxa where the taxon name is contained in the given name (e.g. '
       Palicourea gracilenta' is in 'Palicourea gracilenta(MüllArg)'.

+## Notes on outputs

+* Accepted names and information about these accepted names is provided in the output.
+We **STRONGLY RECOMMEND** using the
+  outputted 'accepted_name_w_author' column where possible to avoid ambiguity.
+* Output dataframe is the same as the input, with additional columns providing resolved accepted name
+  information.
+Where names are unresolved, values in these columns are empty.
+* `matched_by` column specifies how the name has been resolved.
+One of:
+    * 'direct_wcvp(_unique)': name resolved directly matching to WCVP, including _unique if the match to WCVP
+      was unique
+    * 'direct_wcvp_w_author(_unique)': name resolved directly matching to WCVP including author names,
+      including _unique if the match to WCVP was unique
+    * 'openrefine_unique': where openrefine provides a single matching name
+    * 'openrefine_unique_accepted_name': where openrefine provides a multiple matching names that all resolve
+      to the same accepted name
+    * 'openrefine_unique_top_score': where openrefine provides a multiple matching names and the highest
+      scoring match is selected
+    * 'openrefine_best_priority': where openrefine provides a multiple matching names and the match is
+      selected based on prioritising taxon status and then taxon rank
+    * 'knms_single': where KNMS provides a single matching name
+    * 'knms_multiple_1': where KNMS provides multiple matches for the submitted name, but the submitted name
+      is exactly the same as the accepted name for one of the matches
+    * 'knms_multiple_2': where KNMS provides multiple matches for the submitted name, but matches are all
+      synonyms of the same accepted name
+    * 'knms_multiple_3': where KNMS provides multiple matches for the submitted name, picks matches where the
+      accepted name is contained in the submitted name.
+Where there are multiple such cases, the most specific
+      resolutions are picked.
+    * 'autoresolution(_unique)': Resolutions found in autoresolution step, including _unique if the match to
+      WCVP was unique

+* You can filter your the resulting dataframe to specific types of matches e.g. 'unambiguous'
+  matches `df = df[df['matched_by].isin(['direct_wcvp_unique', 'direct_wcvp_w_author_unique', 'openrefine_unique','openrefine_unique_accepted_name',
+  knms_single', 'knms_multiple_2', 'autoresolution_unique'])]`

 ## Detailed Steps